victor-langlois/demo-cdk-ecs-github_actions/README.md

    - When you delete a branch, resources are automatically cleaned up
    - You can also manually trigger cleanup via the GitHub Actions UI

+### Option 2: Application-Only Deployment

+When you just need to update the application code without changing infrastructure:

+- **Use case**: Rapid iteration, bug fixes, content updates
+- **Resources updated**: Only the Docker container image and ECS task definition
+- **Workflow**: `App-Only Deployment`

+#### How It Works

+1. The workflow checks if the specified environment exists
+2. Builds and pushes a new Docker image to the existing ECR repository
+3. Updates the ECS service with the new image without changing infrastructure

+This is much faster than a full deployment and doesn't require infrastructure changes.

 ### Manual Deployment/Cleanup

-You can manually deploy or clean up a branch environment:
+You can manually trigger any of these workflows:

 1. Go to the "Actions" tab in your GitHub repository
-2. Select either "Branch Environment Deployment" or "Branch Environment Cleanup"
+2. Select the desired workflow:
+   - `Branch Environment Deployment`: For full infrastructure + app
+   - `App-Only Deployment`: For just updating the application
+   - `Branch Environment Cleanup`: For removing an environment
 3. Click "Run workflow"
-4. Enter the branch name when prompted
+4. Enter the branch/environment name when prompted

 ### Best Practices